-Their impact is profound, providing an emotional element and expression to the music.
+The impact of string instruments can be profound, providing an emotional element and expression to the music.
 For traditional orchestras, specific strings play a particular, vital role.

-Violins supply soprano tones, altos come from the violas, cellos provide the tenors and the double bass gives the bass.
+Violins supply soprano tones, altos come from the violas, cellos provide the tenors, and the double bass gives…you guessed it…the bass.

-Guitars, banjos and mandolins can serve both solos or as voices of the orchestra while providing a certain layer of texture to the sound.
-They can play harmony, melody or help maintain the rhythm.
+Guitars, banjos, and mandolins can serve both as solos or as voices of the orchestra, while providing a certain layer of texture to the sound.
+They can play harmony, melody, or help maintain the rhythm.

-Aside from mandolins, it’s rare to see guitars as part of a traditional orchestra, but not entirely uncommon.
-Still rarer yet are the use of banjos and ukuleles.
+Aside from mandolins, it’s rare to see guitars as part of a traditional orchestra, but not unheard of.
+More rare is the use of banjos or ukuleles.

 In regards to their element of feeling and emotion, strings emphasize or heighten intensity.
 One example is in Deep Purple’s orchestral masterpiece, “April.”

-But they are frequent in compositions, like the light and playful string section in “Four Seasons,” by Vivaldi.
+But they are of course frequent in other types of compositions conveying different emotions, like the light and playful string section in “Four Seasons,” by Vivaldi.

-But, different instruments play very effective and specific roles within an orchestra for dramatic impact.
-Cellos, double basses and harps might have solo sections.
+Different instruments play very effective and specific roles within an orchestra, often for dramatic impact.
+Cellos, double basses, and harps also might have solo sections.